 Qualifying for a VA Loan

-Veterans, actively serving military personnel, and surviving spouses of veterans qualify for a VA loan with suitable credit, adequate income, and a valid Certificate of Eligibility.
+Veterans, actively serving military personnel and surviving spouses of veterans qualify for a VA loan with suitable credit, adequate income and a valid Certificate of Eligibility.

 Veterans purchasing their first homes can qualify for more home thanks to no requirement for mortgage insurance.
 The VA does not require a down payment, and homebuyers can even purchase a home that needs repairs or remodeling and include the costs of those repairs into the VA loan, up to 103.15%.

 Not sure if you qualify?
 Want to compare a VA loan to other programs to be sure you are getting the loan that works for you?
-Our loan advisors at American Pacific Mortgage can go over the VA guidelines so you can rest easy knowing that the VA loan is a superior program established in recognition of you.
+Our loan advisors at Element Mortgage can go over the VA guidelines so you can rest easy knowing that the VA loan is a superior program established in recognition of you.